 - Stir together all the ingredients for the sauce and set aside.

 - Heat sesame oil in a large wok or skillet over medium-high heat.
 Add in chicken and cook for 5-7 minutes.
-Add in bok choy, carrots, green onions, and sesame seeds.
-Stir continuously for 3 minutes and then add in sauce.
-Cook until sauce has coated the chicken and vegetables and heated through.
+Add in bok choy, carrots, and green onions.
+Stir continuously for 3 minutes and then add into the sauce.
+Cook until the sauce has coated the chicken and vegetables and heated through.

-- Serve with a sprinkle of cilantro if desired.
+- Serve with a sprinkle of cilantro and toasted sesame seeds if desired.